Western Illinois University: Macomb Campus

 Our students have gained valuable experience, references, and industry contacts at sites ranging from newspapers in Topeka, Pekin, and Burlington, to magazines in the Quad Cities and Peoria, to Ebony magazine and WLS-AM in Chicago.
 A few national clearinghouses offer some help:

-- The American Society of Newspaper Editors
+- The American Society of News Editors

 - The Detroit Free Press